Plumsail/documents-docs/source/flow/how-tos/documents/use-custom-fonts-with-html2pdf.rst

 How to use custom fonts and add multi-lingual support to converting HTML to PDF
 ##################################################################

-In this article I'll show how Plumsail Documents action `Convert HTML to PDF <https://plumsail.com/docs/documents/v1.x/flow/actions/document-processing.html#convert-html-to-pdf>`_ works with different fonts and how to convert foreign characters correctly.
+In this article, I'll show how Plumsail Documents action `Convert HTML to PDF <https://plumsail.com/docs/documents/v1.x/flow/actions/document-processing.html#convert-html-to-pdf>`_ works with different fonts and how to convert foreign characters correctly.

 .. contents::